East Coast Trail Hiking Gear List

 Mapping and Connectivity

-In terms of finding our way along the trail we are of course carrying our East Coast Trail maps.
-In addition to which however we had hoped to utilize the Trans Canada Trail / Great Trail App, given that the ECT is now considered part of the TCT.
-However, as we write this, the Great Trail App seems to have glitched and now only part of Newfoundland out of the entire 30 000 km is available.
-Unfortunately the ECT is excluded from its coverage.
-As a result in addition to our ECT maps we will likely have to alternate between the All Trails App and Google Maps.
+In terms of finding our way along the trail, we are of course carrying our East Coast Trail maps.
+In addition to this however, we had hoped to utilize the Trans Canada Trail / Great Trail App, given that the ECT is now considered part of the TCT.
+However, as we write this, the Great Trail App seems to have glitched and now only part of Newfoundland out of the entire 30,000 km is available.
+Unfortunately, the ECT is excluded from its coverage.
+As a result in addition to our ECT maps, we will likely have to alternate between the All Trails App and Google Maps.

-Our hike along the East Coast Trail is the first time that we will be using the Garmin inReach Explorer+ to track our progress, and to ease the concerns of our parents while we are on yet another long distance hike.
-The Garmin also provides us the option of reviewing maps on it and providing us with emergency assistance if we have any unforeseen difficulties.
+Our hike along the East Coast Trail is the first time that we will be using the Garmin inReach Explorer+ to track our progress and ease the concerns of our parents while we are on yet another long-distance hike.
+The Garmin also provides us with the option of reviewing maps on it and providing us with emergency assistance if we have any unforeseen difficulties.

 See you on the trail!